Menu Home

 About Commissioner Calkins

 Ryan Calkins was elected to the Port of Seattle Commission in 2017 and re-elected in 2021.
-Ryan is the Executive Director of the Edge Cluster, a non-profit dedicated to statewide economic development through emerging technologies.
+Ryan is an Advisor on Offshore Wind and Maritime Infrastructure at the Pacific Northwest National Laboratory.
 For more than a decade, Ryan ran an import and distribution company in Seattle that was recognized for its industry-leading sustainability initiatives.
 In 2007, he formed Seattle Microfinance Organization, a nonprofit dedicated to expanding access to capital for entrepreneurs with limited economic resources.
 Ryan began his career in Central and South America, working for disaster relief and human rights nonprofits.

 He received his Master of Arts from Yale University in International Relations and his Bachelor of Arts from Willamette University in Religious Studies.
 Born and raised in Edmonds by a public school teacher and a small business owner, Ryan now lives in Seattle with his wife and three children.